isabella232/office-developer-exchange-docs.pt-BR/docs/exchange-web-services/how-to-extract-an-entity-from-an-email-message-by-using-ews-in-exchange.md

 }
 ```

-A seguinte saída é exibida no console.
+A saída a seguir é exibida no console.

 ```text
 The following entities have been extracted from the message: